NickBirks/softeng19/ms/index.md

 For this milestone, you'll need to do three things.

-* Give your timer program a `start` subcommand that works.
+* Give your tracker program a `start` subcommand that works.
 You get to choose the name and syntax.
+It should be clearly documented in your issue description and/or issue comments.
-* Give your timer program a `stop` or `end` subcommand that works.
+* Give your tracker program a `stop` or `end` subcommand that works.
 You get to choose the name and syntax.
+It should be clearly documented in your issue description and/or issue comments.
-* Agree on where you will store the data your timer records and the format of that data.
+* Agree on where you will store the data your tracker records and the format of that data.
 This should be documented in its own issue.

 Separate developer pairs should work on each of the above.